PoisotLab/ms_metaweb_transfer/README.md

 species' evolutionary history, however some interactions would not be realized due to human impact.

-@Dallas2017PreCry made the point that most links in ecological networks may be cryptic, *i.e.* uncommon or otherwise hard to observe.
-This argument essentially echoes @Jordano2016SamNet: the sampling of ecological interactions is difficult because it requires first the joint observation of two species, and then the observation of their interaction.
+@Dallas2017PreCry suggest that most links in ecological networks may be cryptic, *i.e.* uncommon or otherwise hard to observe.
+This argument essentially echoes
+@Jordano2016SamNet: the sampling of ecological interactions is difficult because it requires first the joint observation of two species, and then the observation of their interaction.
 In addition, it is generally expected that weak or rare links would be more common in networks [@Csermely2004StrLin], compared to strong, persistent links; this is notably the case in food chains, wherein many weaker links are key to the stability of a system [@Neutel2002StaRea].
-In the light of these observations, the results in
+In the light of these observations, the results in @fig:inflation are not particularly
-@fig:inflation are not particularly surprising: we expect to see a surge in these low-probability interactions under a model that has a good predictive accuracy.
+surprising: we expect to see a surge in these low-probability interactions under a model that has a good predictive accuracy.
 Because the predictions we generate are by design probabilistic, then one can weigh these rare links appropriately.
+In a sense, that most ecological interactions are elusive can call for a slightly different approach to sampling: once the common interactions are documented, the effort required in documenting each rare interaction may increase exponentially.
+Recent proposals suggest that machine learning algorithms, in these situations, can act as data generators
+[@Hoffmann2019MacLea]: in this perspective, high quality observational data can be supplemented with synthetic data coming from predictive models, which increases the volume of information available for inference.

 @Cirtwill2019QuaFra previously made the point that network inference techniques based on Bayesian approaches would perform far better in the presence of an